Hussain-Aziz/Skin-Showcase-Creator/README.md

-# Skin Showcase Creator
+# Sub Image Creator
-Crops specific images from hollow knight skins and outputs them to a folder to showcase the skin
+Crops specific images from a larger image and outputs them to a folder